 To yield insight into the potential of future technology generations, the ADC FoM should combine dynamic range, sample rate f{sample} and power consumption P. However, these nominal parameters do not give accurate insight into the effective performance of the converter; a better basis is the effective performance extracted from measured data.
 Dynamic range is extracted from low frequency signal-to-noise-and-distortion (SINAD0) measurement minus quantization error (both values in dB).
 From SINAD0 an "effective number of bits" can be derived as $ENOB_0 = (SINAD_0 - 1.76)/6.02$.
-Then, the sample rate may be replaced by twice the effective resolution bandwidth ($2 \times ERBW$) if it has a lower value, to establish a link with the Nyquist criterion:
+Then, the sample rate may be replaced by twice the effective resolution bandwidth (2 × ERBW) if it has a lower value, to establish a link with the Nyquist criterion:

-$$FoM{ADC} = \frac{\left(2^{ENOB_0}\right) \times \min(\{f{sample}\}, \{2 \times ERBW\})}{P}$$ [4]
+$$FoM{ADC} = \frac{2^{ENOB_0} \cdot \min\{F{sample}, (2 \cdot ERBW)\}}{P}$$ [11]

 For ADCs, the relationship between FoM and technology parameters is strongly dependent on the particular converter architecture and circuits used.
 The complexity and diversity of ADC designs makes it nearly impossible to come up with a direct relationship, as was possible for the basic RF circuits.
-Nevertheless, some general considerations regarding the parameters in the FoM are proposed;22 in some cases, it is possible to determine performance requirements of the design from the performance requirements of a critical subcircuit.
-The device parameters are relevant for the different ADC designs (refer to the data in the RF and Analog/Mixed-Signal Technologies for Wireless Communications chapter).
+Nevertheless, some general considerations regarding the parameters in the FoM are proposed;18 in some cases, it is possible to determine performance requirements of the design from the performance requirements of a critical subcircuit.
+The device parameters are relevant for the different ADC designs (refer to the data in the RF and Analog/Mixed-Signal Technologies Chapter).
 The trend in recent years shows that the ADC FoM improves by approximately a factor of 2 every three years.
 Taking increasing design intelligence into account, these past improvements are in good agreement with improvements in analog device parameters.
-2007 best-in-class ADCs were approximately 1500 [giga-conversion-steps per second and watt] for stand-alone CMOS/bipolar CMOS (BiCMOS), and approximately 800 [giga-conversion-steps per second and watt] for embedded CMOS.
-Expected future values for the ADC FoM are shown in Table SYSD3.
+2011 best-inclass ADCs were approximately 2100 [giga-conversion-steps per second and watt] for stand-alone CMOS/bipolar CMOS (BiCMOS), and approximately 800 [giga-conversion-steps per second and watt] for embedded CMOS.
 Major advances in design are needed to maintain performance increases for ADCs in the face of decreased voltage signal swings and supplies.
 In the long run, fundamental physical limitations (thermal noise) may block further improvement of the ADC FoM.